Skip to Content

 Scams aren’t widespread in Tijuana, but there are a few that you may encounter during your trip.
 As long as you know they exist and how they work, you’re much less likely to fall victim.
 A few of the most common scams to look out for in Tijuana include:

 • Overcharging: People may try to overcharge.
 Because you are a foreigner, they assume you don’t know the price.
 To avoid overcharging, always ask the price before agreeing to buy anything.
 This is particularly important when taking a taxi.
-Dishonest taxi drivers will surprise you with a ridiculous bill if you didn’t negotiate the price first.
+Dishonest taxi drivers will surprise you with a ridiculous bill if you don’t negotiate the price first.
 You also have to be careful of this in some scammy restaurants.

 • Charging you for something you didn’t want: Another trick some people will use is that they will simply start providing you a service without asking and expect you to pay them for their time.
 For example, maybe a mariachi band will approach you in a restaurant and just start paying.
 After they finish their song, they will expect a tip.
 If you don’t want to hear their music, just wave them away or say no thanks and they’ll leave.
 The same thing will happen with people washing your windows when you are driving.
 Again, just wave them away.